Facebook Reality Labs is Working on Real-Time, Lifelike Avatars

 “Codec Avatars need to capture your three-dimensional profile, including all the subtleties of how you move and the unique qualities that make you instantly recognizable to friends and family,” the company says.
 “And, for billions of people to use Codec Avatars every day, making them has to be easy and without fuss.”

 The capture system FRL Pittsburgh has developed is capable of gathering 180 gigabytes of data per second utilizing hundreds of cameras fitted around a dome structure – each camera captures data at a rate of 1 GB per second from a small group of research participants in an effort to create a database of physical traits.
 A proprietary algorithm then uses the data to create a unique avatar for the individual scanned.
-The Pittsburgh team’s goal is to build models that will one day allow people to easily create their own lifelike avatars based off just a few images or videos.
+The Pittsburgh team’s goal is to build models that will one day allow people to easily create their own lifelike avatars based on just a few images or videos.

-There are plenty of challenges ahead that come along with this technology, particularly the risks involved when dealing with safety and potential misuse of a person’s digital likeness to deceive others in the virtual world.
+There are plenty of challenges ahead that come along with this technology, particularly the risks involved when dealing with safety and the potential misuse of a person’s digital likeness to deceive others in the virtual world.
 “Trust is a critical component when talking to people in real life, and it shouldn’t be any different in virtual reality,” says Sheikh.

 Sheikh goes on to further explain, “FRL Pittsburgh is thinking pragmatically about safeguards to keep avatar data safe.
 For example, the team is exploring the idea of securing future avatars through an authentic account.
 How we work with real identities on our platforms will be a key part of this, and we have discussed several security and identity verification options for future devices.
 We’re still years away from this type of technology reaching consumer headsets, but FRL is already working through possible solutions.”